Cubic and Quartic integrals for geodesic flow on 2-torus via system of Hydrodynamic type: Theorem 2 for the case and are not real

 In this case $\frac{\hat G_4}{a_3}=s^4+2ks^3-6s^2-2ks-1$, where $k=\frac{a_2}{a_3}$.
 One can check that this is impossible because such a polynomial has 4 real roots.
 One can see this for instance through $\frac{\hat F_4}{(1+s^2)^2}$ which in this case is

-But the expression in the nominator has zero as a root and two more real roots.
-Therefore $\hat G_4$ must have 4 real roots.
+But the expression in the numerator has zero as a root and two more real roots.
+Therefore the derivative $\hat G_4$ must have 4 real roots.
 Contradiction.

 Case 4.
 In this case it could happen that $a_1+a_3=0$ and the common root of $\hat G_4$ and $ \gamma$ is $s=0$.
 But then $a_1=0$.
-Then also $a_3=0$ but this is not possible since $a_3=g$ is always positive.
+Therefore also $a_3=0$.
+But this is not possible since $a_3=g$ is a metric coefficient and so is always positive.
 This finishes the proof of lemma.

 \end{proof} \begin{proof} (Theorem 6).
-It follows from Lemma 2 that real eigenvalues are genuinely non-linear.
-It was shown in our previous paper \cite{BM} that our system is rich (Semi--Hamiltonian).
-This property is crucial because it enables to use Lax analysis of blow up along characteristics as it was done for Benney chain in \cite{B}.
-This method uses Ricatti type equation which $(r_3)_x$ and $(r_4)_x$ must satisfy, and if one knows that $\lambda_3,\lambda_4$ are genuinely non-linear (Lemma 2) then $(r_3)_x=(r_4)_x=0$ since otherwise there is a blow up after a finite time for Ricatti equation.
-We had before already $r_1=const, r_2=const.$ Thus all Riemann invariants are constant and so $a_i$.
-In particular $g$ is constant and the Riemann metric is flat. \end{proof}
+It follows from Lemma 3 that real eigenvalues are genuinely non-linear.
+It was shown in our previous paper \cite{BM} that the system (2) is Rich (Semi--Hamiltonian).
+This property is crucial because it enables to use Lax analysis of blow up along characteristics.
+This method uses Ricatti type equation which $(r_3)_x$ and $(r_4)_x$ must satisfy.
+Since one knows that $\lambda_3,\lambda_4$ are genuinely non-linear (Lemma 3) then $(r_3)_x$ and $(r_4)_x$ must vanish identically since otherwise there is a blow up after a finite time for Ricatti equation.
+We have already proved $r_1=const, r_2=const.$ Thus all Riemann invariants are constants and so also $a_i$.
+In particular $g$ is a constant and thus Riemann metric is flat. \end{proof}